Your Paper Your Way

 To submit your paper online, click on the link http://ees.elsevier.com/ath/.
 This will take you to the Atherosclerosis EES home page.
 The Authors section to the right of the page provides relevant information, including a tutorial on how to submit your manuscript.

 Authors must select an appropriate Associate Editor from the list shown on the website, the expertise terms for each Editor are shown to assist with this choice.
 Authors must suggest four potential reviewers for their paper and to avoid delay in processing your submission please ensure that email addresses given for reviewers are correct.
 The Editorial Board reserves the right to decide whether or not the suggested reviewers are used.
-Authors may also indicate if a particular reviewer should not be approached.in vitro cell culture or animal models.
-Basic Research Papers should not exceed 4000 words (including legends to figures and tables) and no more than 50 references.
-Flexibility on word count may be offered after discussion with the Editor.
+Authors may also indicate if a particular reviewer should not be approached.Types of paper

-c) Rapid Communications.
-These papers should provide a brief but complete account of important new observations which merit urgent publication.
+b) Rapid Communications.
+These papers should provide a brief but complete account of important new observations that merit urgent publication.
 The papers should be less than 5 printed pages (8-10 double-spaced typed pages) including figures and tables and should be concisely but adequately referenced.
 Authors should state in the comments section during the submission process why the paper merits urgent publication.
 Papers requiring revision will not be considered as Rapid Communications.
 The Editor-in-Chief will normally reach a decision on these papers within one month.
+When submitting a Rapid Communication please select article type Short Communication, and state clearly in your covering letter that you would like your paper to be considered a Rapid Communication.

 University College London